 It’s also a good idea to have a mission statement, as this can guide the lab and keep its employees focused.
 Daily personnel, funding, and administrative decisions can make it hard to keep your eyes on the prize.
 If you remind yourself what your mission is, you are more likely to identify the tasks that will help you achieve those goals.

-Lab management involves a variety of forms of organization.
+Lab Management Tips involves a variety of forms of organization.
 To conduct research efficiently, you need time, people, and structured systems.
 To help with organization, start by holding regular meetings.
 This can keep workers on track and focused.
 You and members of the lab can also stay updated on events within the laboratory during meetings, as well as brainstorming and troubleshooting.

 Nevertheless, if lab meetings are not organized, they can become inefficient wastes of time.
 Agendas can keep meetings on track and reduce the need for multiple meetings on the same subject.
 Meeting records can also be used to measure the progress of research.